 Pros and Cons of Circular Polarization

-Circular polarized signal always overlap no matter what orientation or angle your mini quad is flying at relative to your receiving antenna.
+Circular polarized signal always overlap no matter what orientation or angle your mini quad is flying at relative to your receiving antenna (no signal loss regardless the antennas alignment is).
 For this reason circular polarized antennas have become the standard in FPV flying.

 Another advantage of circular polarized antennas is their ability to reject multipath interference.